 - Masks and hand sanitizer will be available.

 - Face coverings will be required of all staff, volunteers, congregants, students, and visitors (with exceptions for children under the age of two years).

 - Physical distancing will be encouraged at all times except for members of the same household.

 - A limited number of people will be allowed in the building at any time.

 - HVAC filters in the new building will be upgraded to MERV-13, the standard recommended by CDC guidelines and HVAC professionals.

-- The office will be closed at all times to non-staff.
+- The office will be closed to non-staff.

 - Water fountains will be disconnected.